ayonli/jsext/README.md

 # JsExt

-Additional functions added to JavaScript standard types that are frequently used in practice.
+Additional functions for JavaScript builtin types that are frequently used in practice.

 ## Install